 How your data is anonymous

 Your privacy is taken very seriously.
 We combine anonymous data from your phone and other phones so no one can point out your device.
-And your starting point and destination is permanently deleted so even Google can’t see it.
+And your starting point and destination is permanently deleted so even Google cannot see it.

 Google Maps gets information to update the map from two sources: